Cecilia Eggleston: Views and activism

 In 2007, Eggleston spoke at the United Kingdom's National Holocaust Memorial event.
 She has been involved in local efforts to combat homophobia on the International Day Against Homophobia.
 In response to the 2021 Atlanta spa shootings, Eggleston denounced anti-Asian racism resulting from the COVID-19 pandemic.

 In 2023, Eggleston criticized the Church of England's decision to allow blessings of same-sex unions but continue defining marriage as between a man and a woman.
 She said this compromise "has gone on too long and has reached a new level of absurdity".
 Eggleston has criticized gun rights activist and US congresswoman Lauren Boebert's statement that Jesus should have been armed, saying that "if the congresswoman would give our scripture only a cursory glance, she would know that Jesus willingly gave His life, and wouldn't have fought back no matter how armed He was".
 Eggleston and the MCC have also opposed anti-LGBTQ+ laws in Florida and what the church refers to as Ron DeSantis's "extreme agenda".

 Personal life

 Eggleston was the sixth of seven siblings.
-Raised Catholic, she came out as lesbian at thirteen years old and joined the MCC in at approximately twenty years old.
+Raised Catholic, she came out as lesbian at thirteen years old and joined the MCC at approximately twenty years old.